ElvinQad/WRM/docs/prd.md

 *   **FR9:** The AI assistant must be able to provide daily/weekly briefings and proactive reminders.
 *   **FR10:** The AI assistant must be able to negotiate scheduling with other users/agents on the user's behalf.
 *   **FR11:** Users must be able to configure the AI assistant's autonomy and communication tone.
+*   **FR12:** Users must be able to share their entire timeline, individual tickets, or projects with other users.
+*   **FR13:** Users must be able to assign tickets to other users with acceptance/rejection workflow.
+*   **FR14:** The system must support friend/collaborator management with privacy controls.
+*   **FR15:** Users must be able to create repeatable tickets with customizable recurrence patterns (daily, weekly, monthly, custom).
+*   **FR16:** Users must be able to create child tickets under parent tickets for hierarchical task organization.
+*   **FR17:** Users must be able to create custom voice/chat commands for the AI assistant to trigger personalized workflows.

 #### **Non-Functional Requirements**